forza-dc/Ansible-Portfolio-Project/README.md

 The Forza Web-Page Application aims to deploy web-page written Nodejs and React Frameworks on AWS Cloud Infrastructure using Ansible.
 Building infrastructure process is managing with control node utilizing Ansible.
 This infrastructure has 1 control node and 3 EC2's as worker node.
 These EC2's will be launched on AWS console.
 Web-page has 3 main components which are postgresql, nodejs, and react.
 Each component is serving in Docker container on EC2s dedicated for them.
 Postgresql is serving as Database of web-page.
 Nodejs controls backend part of web-side and react controls frontend side of web-page.
 The code was written by Forza Developers and architecture will be created by Forza's AWS & DevOps Team.

-## Problem Statement
+## Project Architecture

 ![Architecture](ansible-architecture-diagram.png)

-- Forza Dev has recently ended up a project that aims to serve as web page.
-You and your colleagues are assigned to work on this project.
-Forza Developer team has done with code and DevOps team is going to deploy the app in production environment using ansible.

-- Application is coded by Forza's Fullstack development team and given you as DevOps team.
-Web-page allows users to collect their infos.
 Registration data should be kept in separate PostgreSQL database located in one of EC2s.
 Nodejs framework controls backend and serves on port 5000, it is als connected to the PostgreSQL database on port 5432.
 React framework controls the frontend and it is also connected to the Nodejs server on port 5000.
 React server broadcasts web-page on port 3000.

 - The Web Application will be deployed using Nodejs and React framework.